DonnieErgo/kupipodariday-frontend/README.md

-# Фронтенд для проекта КупиПодариДай
+# Frontend for Kupipodariday project